Workshops

 Islamophobia is the discrimination and oppression of Muslims.
 This workshop will serve as an open forum for students and adults to ask questions freely as they learn some of the common myths and misconceptions surrounding the Islamic faith and Muslim people.
 This session will also help participants understand how xenophobia against any race, religion or ethnicity should not be tolerated.

-Lessons Learned from Home: You Must be Carefully Taught to Love or Hate
+Lessons Learned from Home: You Must Be Carefully Taught to Love or Hate

 How have the lessons from home, spoken or unspoken, shaped who you are?
 How have the lessons from home affected how you interact with people who are similar and different from you?
 This interactive workshop features activities, panel discussions, and audience participation.
 Panelists/audience will share how lessons learned from home affect their everyday life choices and experiences.
 Basic tools required to become accepting of yourself and others will be provided.

-Native American Representation and Misrepresentation In Media
+Native American Representation and Misrepresentation in Media

 This workshop will show the history of misrepresentation of Native American Peoples in media and storytelling and how this creates stereotypes and misunderstandings of Indigenous communities.
 We will have an interactive and frank discussion on how these stereotypes have been formed, where we are now, and more importantly how we can end them.